ThiinkMG/Savings-Goal-Calculator-MCF/WIX_INTEGRATION_SETUP.md

 # Wix Website User Account Synchronization

-This document explains how to set up automated user account synchronization between your Wix website and the Replit database.
+This document explains how to set up **bidirectional** automated user account synchronization between your Wix website and the Replit database.

 ## Overview

-The Wix integration system allows you to:
+The Wix integration system provides **complete bidirectional sync** capabilities:
-- Automatically sync user accounts from Wix to Replit database
+- **Wix → Replit**: Automatically sync user accounts from Wix to Replit database
+- **Replit → Wix**: Create Wix accounts when users register in the app
+- **Live Updates**: Sync changes (username, email, phone) from Replit back to Wix
-- Link existing Replit users to their Wix accounts
+- Link existing users across both platforms
 - Perform real-time or scheduled synchronization
 - Maintain data integrity between both platforms

+## Bidirectional Sync Features

+### From Wix to Replit:
+- Import all existing Wix members to Replit database
+- Generate secure temporary passwords for new users
+- Link existing Replit users to their Wix accounts

+### From Replit to Wix:
+- **New User Registration**: When users sign up in the app, automatically create their Wix account
+- **Profile Updates**: When users update username, email, or phone in Replit, sync changes to Wix
+- **Account Linking**: Automatically link new Replit users to their Wix profiles

 ## Required Environment Variables